- Coming into Michigan from Another State (import)

 - Goats must have an official interstate certificate of veterinary inspection (CVI) filled out by an United States Department of Agriculture (USDA) accredited veterinarian in the animal’s state of origin.

-Exception: Goats going directly to slaughter may be accompanied by an owner shipper statement instead of an interstate CVI.
+Exception: Goats going directly to slaughter or through a livestock auction market and then to slaughter may be accompanied by an owner hauler statement instead of an interstate CVI.

 - Goats must have official identification (ID).
 Official ID numbers must be recorded on the CVI.